Skip to main content

 DoiT stores the management account root user credentials in a secure vault.
 Only a specific group of DoiT employees has access to the secure vault.
 We audit the access and constrain it to performing Tasks that require root user credentials.
 In case you end the partnership with DoiT, we transfer the ownership of the credentials back to you.

-After we update the root user credentials of the AWS management account to a DoiT email address, we generate a new strong password and enable multi-factor authentication (MFA) on the AWS management account.
-We encrypt the new password and vault it using specialized software.
+After we update the root user credentials of the AWS management account to a DoiT email address, we deal with the password and enable multi-factor authentication (MFA) on the AWS management account.
+We also encrypt the new password and vault it using specialized software.

 DoiT operates on the highest level of industry security standards.
 See DoiT compliance offerings for our certifications and compliance standards.